 Internal Revenue Service

 On the other side of this appeals process are Enrolled Agents.
-EAs are licensed tax professionals who have passed a rigorous examination or who have worked with the IRS for at least five years.
+EAs are licensed tax professionals who have passed a rigorous certification exam or who have worked with the IRS for at least five years.
 They are hires to represent clients in Tax Court.
 Like attorneys or other professionals, EAs can offer complete confidentiality to clients, in certain circumstances.

 To ensure the best possible career, many accounting majors move on to graduate programs.
 There are many different routes to take in graduate school.
 Some will find a Master of Accounting program that offers a specialty in taxation.
 Then, there are programs that offer a Master of Tax Accounting, an MS in Taxation, and even MBA programs that focus on taxes.
 The trick is to figure out one′s desired career path.